Kee-nan/ASN3/README.md

 Each folder, releases and reveiws, have both an excel file and a CSV file for each companies respective thing
 --->

+This repository contains the source code and data for **ASN3** — a novel temporal visualization that maps **software feature releases** to corresponding **user app reviews** over time.
+Designed to enhance traceability and sentiment analysis, this tool enables stakeholders to quickly assess how users react to specific feature rollouts.

+---

 ### To use this repository
 - Setup a virtualenv `python -m venv venv`